bitwarden/adr/decisions/0004-adopt-CQRS-pattern-in-server.md

 Chosen option: **Commands**

 Commands seem all-around the better decision to the incumbent.
 We gain code reuse and limit class scope.
 In addition, we have an iterative path to a full-blown CQRS pipeline, with queued work.
+Queries are already basically done through repositories and/or services, but would require some restructuring to be obvious.

 ### Positive Consequences <!-- optional -->